 But for some reason, the most adorable outfits and sleepers have snaps!
 Beware!

-Whether your baby will sleep in a crib or pack 'n play needs to be decided before you go to the hospital because you likely won't feel up to setting one up the day you bring your sweet bundle home.
+Whether your baby will sleep in a crib or a pack 'n play needs to be decided before you go to the hospital, because you likely won't feel up to setting one up the day you bring your sweet bundle home.

 Cribs are sturdy and cute, but they will only last until toddlerhood.
 Pack 'n plays often come with a raised bed or bassinet setting that you can use until your baby begins rolling over, which is fantastic when recovering from a cesarean delivery.